marwahsparsh24/Air-Quality/README.md

 ### Training

 #### Prophet.py
-Data Loading and Preprocessing: Loads and preprocesses the data (PM2.5 measurements).
+**Data Loading and Preprocessing**: Loads and preprocesses the data (PM2.5 measurements).

-Model Training: A Prophet model is trained on the processed data.
+**Model Training**: A Prophet model is trained on the processed data.

-Model Wrapping: The trained Prophet model is wrapped to be logged with MLflow.
+**Model Wrapping**: The trained Prophet model is wrapped to be logged with MLflow.

-Model Logging: MLflow logs the model, metrics (like training duration), and artifacts (like the trained model weights)
+**Model Logging**: MLflow logs the model, metrics (like training duration), and artifacts (like the trained model weights)

 #### RandomForest.py
-Data Loading and Preprocessing: The script loads training data, extracts Box-Cox transformed PM2.5 values as the target variable, and prepares the feature set.
+**Data Loading and Preprocessing**: The script loads training data, extracts Box-Cox transformed PM2.5 values as the target variable, and prepares the feature set.

-Hyperparameter Tuning with Grid Search: It uses GridSearchCV to tune the model's hyperparameters (specifically, the number of trees in the forest) and selects the best configuration based on cross-validation with negative mean squared error as the scoring metric.
+**Hyperparameter Tuning with Grid Search**: It uses GridSearchCV to tune the model's hyperparameters (specifically, the number of trees in the forest) and selects the best configuration based on cross-validation with negative mean squared error as the scoring metric.

-Model Training and Logging: The model is trained using the best hyperparameters, and the training process is logged using MLflow.
+**Model Training and Logging**: The model is trained using the best hyperparameters, and the training process is logged using MLflow.
 The model and training duration are logged as metrics and artifacts in MLflow for tracking.

-Model Saving: After training, the model is saved to disk and logged as an artifact in MLflow for later use.
+**Model Saving**: After training, the model is saved to disk and logged as an artifact in MLflow for later use.

 #### XGBoost.py
-Hyperparameter Tuning: A grid search over hyperparameters (n_estimators, learning_rate, etc.) is performed to find the best model.
+**Hyperparameter Tuning**: A grid search over hyperparameters (n_estimators, learning_rate, etc.) is performed to find the best model.

-Model Training: The model is trained using the selected parameters.
+**Model Training**: The model is trained using the selected parameters.

-Logging and Saving: The model and its performance metrics (like training time) are logged using MLflow, and the trained model is saved to disk.
+**Logging and Saving**: The model and its performance metrics (like training time) are logged using MLflow, and the trained model is saved to disk.

-Experiment Tracking: The entire workflow is tracked in MLflow, allowing for reproducibility and comparison of experiments.
+**Experiment Tracking**: The entire workflow is tracked in MLflow, allowing for reproducibility and comparison of experiments.

 ### Validation